-- We are conducting a one-year, open-label safety study of simufilam, with scientific and financial support from the National Institutes of Health (NIH). - Study subjects have mild-to-moderate Alzheimer's disease (MMSE 16 to 26) and are evaluated for safety, cognition and behavior. - Study is fully enrolled: ~ 200+ study subjects from 16 investigator sites in the U.S. and Canada. - We conducted pre-planned interim analyses on first 50 study subjects who completed 6, 9 & 12 months of open-label treatment with simufilam 100 mg b.i.d. - Treatment effects observed in an open-label study are not proof of drug safety or efficacy, nor can open-label data predict clinical success in a Phase 3 program.
+- We are conducting a one-year, open-label safety study of simufilam, with scientific and financial support from the National Institutes of Health (NIH). - Study subjects have mild-to-moderate Alzheimer's disease (MMSE 16 to 26) and are evaluated for safety, cognition and behavior. - Approximately 200 study subjects are now enrolled from 16 investigator sites in the U.S. and Canada. - Interim analysis on first 50 patients who complete 6, 9 and 12 months of openlabel treatment with simufilam 100 mg b.i.d. - Treatment effects observed in an open-label study are not proof of drug safety or efficacy, nor can open-label data predict clinical success in a Phase 3 program.